 Most buyers are going to try and buy your house for the lowest price possible.
 If you get a really low offer, don’t get angry.
 Instead, give the buyer a counter-offer.
 Typically, most buyers will come back with a second offer, which is a better indication of what they’re really willing to pay.

 #8.
 Don’t Lose the Sale Over Something Stupid

 It’s possible to get almost all the way through a home sale and then to have things fall apart over a minor detail.
 Don’t let things like light fixtures or draperies stall your sale.
 Unless it’s a family heirloom, you can probably find another one, but you may not find another buyer at your current sales price.
 If you feel there are things you cannot leave behind, remove them and replace with something else before your house goes on the market.

-For additional guidance on how to sell your home fast and for top dollar, contact the real estate professionals at the Eric Stewart Group.
-We have over 27 years of experience helping sellers and buyers across the metro area.
+For additional guidance on home selling mistakes and how to sell your home fast and for top dollar, contact the real estate professionals at the Eric Stewart Group by clicking here.
+We have over +75 years of combined experience helping sellers and buyers across the metro area.

 For more tips on preparing your home for the market, download our FREE Market Ready Guide.